Luxury Vs. Budget: Types Of Body Wash Compared

 Avoid sulfates like SLS if you have sensitive or dry skin—they can strip natural oils.
 Skip artificial fragrances if you're fragrance-sensitive.

 Parabens are considered safe by most dermatologists in small amounts.
-Focus on what works for YOUR skin.
+Focus on what works for your skin.

 What ingredients should I look for in body wash?